apache/datasketches-website/docs/Graduation/GraduationCheckList.md

 ## Define a Charter - Done
 ```
 Apache DataSketches consists of software related to
-an open source, high-performance library of stochastic
+an open source, high-performance library of
 streaming algorithms commonly called "sketches" in the data sciences.
 Sketches are small, stateful programs that process massive data as a
 stream and can provide approximate answers, with mathematical